 Back in 2007, when I was 15, I was struck with a new desire.

-Desire to dress-up JUST like Blair Waldorf from Gossip Girl.
+The desire to dress-up JUST like Blair Waldorf from Gossip Girl.
 (Were you a fan too?)

 I LOVED her dresses, her hairbands, her hair, her EVERYTHING.